Betting Guide

 Over 14/1No deduction

 The deduction hits hardest when a short-priced favourite is withdrawn.
 If the 4/5 favourite is a non-runner, a 55p deduction is applied to every winning bet.
 On a £10 win at 6/1, your profit drops from £60 to £27 — a 55% reduction.
-On a £10 each-way bet, the deduction applies to both the win and place elements.
+On a £10 each-way bet the deduction applies to both the win and the place element, so the cost lands twice.
 This is why backing at short prices in races with doubtful runners is particularly risky — a late withdrawal can halve your return even if your horse wins.
+You can read more on how the place part is settled in Each-Way Betting Explained.

 When Rule 4 Applies

 Rule 4 applies whenever a horse is withdrawn after the final declaration stage and the bookmaker has already priced the market.
-The most common scenarios are late veterinary withdrawals, going-related withdrawals on the morning of the race, and horses that refuse to enter the stalls at the start.
+The most common triggers are late veterinary withdrawals, going-related withdrawals on the morning of the race, and horses that refuse to enter the stalls at the start.
+For the wider rules around withdrawn runners and refunded stakes, see Non-Runner Rules Explained.

-Rule 4 does not apply to ante-post bets.
-If you backed a horse ante-post and a different runner is later withdrawn, your bet stands at the original price with no deduction.
-This is one of the advantages of ante-post betting — you are insulated from Rule 4 adjustments.
-For more on this, see Ante-Post Betting Explained.
+Rule 4 also does not apply to ante-post bets.
+If you backed a horse weeks out and a different runner is later withdrawn, your bet stands at the original price with no deduction — one of the genuine edges of betting early, covered in Ante-Post Betting Explained.

 Multiple Withdrawals

 Rule 4 deductions are one of the hidden costs of betting that most punters never account for.
-Over a season, they erode returns systematically — particularly on days with changeable weather when going-related withdrawals are common.
-The solution is simple: where possible, bet as close to the off as you can.
-Bets placed at SP (Starting Price) are never subject to Rule 4 because the SP is calculated after all withdrawals.
-The trade-off is that you lose the ability to take an early price — but on days when non-runners are likely, SP is the safer option.
+Over a season they erode returns systematically — particularly on days of changeable weather, when going-related withdrawals are common.
+The practical defence is simple: on days when non-runners look likely, take SP rather than an early price.
+The SP is settled after all withdrawals, so it absorbs them without a separate deduction.
+The trade-off is that you give up the chance to lock in a bigger board price — but on a doubtful day, that is often the better bargain.

 Try the Calculator